invictus-integration/docs-ifa/dashboard/alerting.md

 - Setup Activity check for a flow
 - Setup Error check for a flow

+**It is required to allocate the flowhandler as "Owner" to the Access control (IAM) section for the Invictus resource group**

 **Please note that:**

 - When creating the a rule, the name will always automatically have the flowname as the prefix set, example: {{flowname}}-AdrianRule.